 Call us for help…

-If you or a loved one is charged with homicide in California, and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is charged with homicide in California, and you are looking to hire an attorney for representation, we invite you to contact our criminal law firm Shouse Law Group.
+We can provide legal advice in the office or by phone.

 We also represent families of victims who need help seeking restitution or civil damages in a California wrongful death lawsuit or survival action.

-Contact to discuss your case in confidence with a California criminal defense attorney.
+Contact us to discuss your criminal case in confidence with a California criminal defense attorney.

-- Facts based on People v.
-Oropeza, 151 Cal.
+- People v.
+Oropeza, (Ct.
 App.
-4th 73, 82, 59 Cal.
-Rptr.
-653 (Ct.
+2007) 151 Cal.
 App.
-2007) (finding that there was too little evidence that the accused feared for their life to permit the jury to review the doctrine).
+4th 73 (there was too little evidence that the accused feared for their life to permit the jury to review the doctrine).

-- People v.
-Manriquez, above at 1, at 638 (“Fear of future harm–no matter how great the fear and no matter how great the likelihood of the harm–will not suffice.”)
+- Note 1 (“Fear of future harm–no matter how great the fear and no matter how great the likelihood of the harm–will not suffice.”)

 - See same.